SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

   - Check if the page main headline matches "COOL SOLID APP".
   - Check if the page sub headline matches "Log in with your Solid Identity".

-### 2. Page Shows Error Message When Extension Is Not Available
+### 2. Page shows error message when extension is not available

 - **Description**: Tests if an error message is displayed when no connection can be made to the Solid Identity Extension.
 - **Test Steps**: